 It’s because of this that I’m now on a mission to show that I can live a full life without it interfering.

 I’m someone who doesn’t like being defeated and I’m not about to let this little gland in my neck do so.
 So no, I never use it as an excuse for things.
 I actually cover up a lot of what it does to me and my life, because I hate the thought that it could be winning.
 So why would I use it as an excuse to cancel on friends or take a day off work?

 If I do need to do either of those due to my thyroid giving me a hard time, it’s because it genuinely is.
 And people have no idea how hard that is for me to admit.

 If we cancel plans unannounced, it doesn’t mean we don’t want to see you.

-9. I’m too young to be drastically affected by a chronic health condition.
+9. “You’re too young to be drastically affected by a chronic health condition.”

 My age doesn’t mean squat to my thyroid.
 I could be twenty or eighty and it’s still going to give me a hard time.
-I actually showed signs and symptoms at sixteen years old.
+I actually showed signs and symptoms at just sixteen-years-old.
 You can trigger hypothyroidism at any age.
 Being ‘younger’ also doesn’t mean I have it ‘less bad’ than older people with it.
 We’re individuals and shouldn’t be compared.
 Let’s remember that.

 A lot of women seem to develop it middle-aged, thought to be linked to the menopause, or after pregnancy.
 More info here.